nbogie/cyf-react-challenges/challenge-baby-name-picker/README.md

 ## Difficulty Level

+This is a beginner challenge.
+Level one can be completed by any student who has done week 1 of the CYF React module.

-This is a beginner challenge, suitable from students who have completed at least week 2 of the CYF React module.
+The later levels are suitable from students who have completed at least week 2 of the CYF React module.

-(Level one can be completed by any student who has started the React module.)

 ## Pre-requisites - what do I need to know to finish this challenge?

+(Level 1)

 - React `props`
-- The `array.map` method as used in React JSX
+- The `array.map` method and its use in React JSX

+(Later levels)

 - Event handlers: onClick for buttons
 - Event handlers: onChange for input fields
 - The `useState` hook

 ## Getting Started

-Don't clone this repo.
+**Don't** clone this repo.

-Make your own React app using create-react-app.
+Make your own React app using `create-react-app`.
+See [(this guide)](https://docs.codeyourfuture.io/students/guides/creating-a-react-app) if you have forgotten how.

+Copy across the names file (or its contents) from this repo to your app, and then import from that file.

+Write a plain HTML prototype (e.g. on codepen).
+THEN, once you know the HTML you're attempting to create, work on the React version!
+This is not mandatory but it is recommended.

 ### The data: